-Once your group has gathered to consider the questions above, has identified a willing host, and has agreed to move forward with sponsorship, we'll set up a series of calls to assess your readiness to proceed.
-The initial calls should include your minister, the identified host, and the lead members of your support team.
+Once your group has gathered to consider the questions above, has identified a willing host, and has agreed to move forward with sponsorship, we'll set up a call to assess with you your readiness to proceed.
+This call should include your minister, the identified host, and the lead members of your support team.
 It is often a good idea to invite in key decision makers from the congregation, such as your Board Chair, even if they will not be actively involved in the asylum support process.